 The Plan behind Project Helix

 The Xbox brand has had many different leaders, and the announcement of Project Helix is a big step in the right direction.
-Asha Sharma, who became CEO after Phil Spencer and Sarah Bond left, was the first person to show off the project on social media.
+Asha Sharma, who became CEO after Phil Spencer and Sarah Bond left, was the first to showcase the project on social media.
+According to Mashable, Project Helix is a promise of first-party hardware that works better and offers more games than regular consoles.

-According to Mashable, Project Helix is a promise to make first-party hardware that works better and has more games than regular consoles.
-This shift to a more open platform is in line with what Sarah Bond, the former president of Xbox, said before: that future hardware would be able to do the same things as a high-end gaming PC.
+This shift to a more open platform aligns with what Sarah Bond, the former president of Xbox, said before: that future hardware would be able to do the same things as a high-end gaming PC.
+Project Helix aims to let PC gamers play games on the Microsoft Gaming ecosystem so that all of its hundreds of millions of monthly active users have a consistent experience.

+GamesRadar says the system is rumored to use a semi-custom AMD system-on-chip (SoC) designed to deliver the best performance in the industry.
 This design would let the device run Windows-based apps and stores as well as regular Xbox games.
 This could make it the most versatile gaming machine Microsoft has ever made.

 Project Helix